dottedmag/dottedmag.net/cv.md

 dependencies, partition systems, evict state, add immutability, split interfaces and make a thousand other small and large decisions to make it happen.

-Requirements change all the time: I know how to do an MVP, and avoid spending months implementing features nobody wants.
+Requirements change all the time.
+I know how to do an MVP, and avoid spending months implementing features nobody wants.

 Complexity creeps in.
 I know how to prune unwanted statefulness, remove layering